-Desperate people are people who dedicate their entire existence to finding their “other halves” rather than have their own identities and pursue their goals.
+Desperate people are people who dedicate their entire existence to finding their “other halves” rather than having their own identities and pursuing their goals.
 Desperate people are people who can’t stop evaluating every single new person they meet just to see if he/she is suitable as a romantic partner.
 Some of these desperate people might even avoid online dating and arranged dating just to avoid being labeled as desperate.
 Go figure.

 On the other hand, online dating and arranged dating are merely new avenues of meeting new people; new people who may or may not turn out to be a romantic match.
 If they don’t, that’s cool—you just made some new friends.
 If they do, awesome—enjoy and see how things go!
 Who knows, perhaps one of them might turn out to be someone you would want to spend the rest of your life with.

-People usually see these channels with great disdain because their belief is that one shouldn’t have to resort to such channels when you can just meet people organically, through normal means.
+People usually see these channels with great disdain because their belief is that one shouldn’t have to resort to such channels when one can just meet people organically, through normal means.
 However, the reality is that people’s lives are increasingly wired today.
 We are spending more time on the computer and the internet than ever; in fact, most of us probably spend more time in front of the computer than in front of real people every day.
-Hence, it shouldn’t come as a surprise that the internet can now be utilized as a new way to meet people and get dates; this method should also not be seen as distasteful because the internet is simply one of the various tools that can be used to to expand our horizons.
+Hence, it shouldn’t come as a surprise that the internet can now be utilized as a new way to meet people and get dates; this method should also not be seen as distasteful because the internet is simply one of the various tools that can be used to expand our horizons.

-I actually think that these modern dating channels are actually more helpful than traditional, when-harry-met-sally type methods of meeting compatible people, because with the former, they are (a) effective, since you can immediately see who’s out there and filter by whatever criteria you have for your dates (online dating), (b) targeted, in that you know these people are also interested in dating, and you aren’t just randomly barking up the wrong three, (c) boundless, because the pool of people you can meet/date is no longer bounded by who you know, and (d) time-saving, for the aforementioned reasons.
+I actually think that these modern dating channels are actually more helpful than traditional, when-harry-met-sally type methods of meeting compatible people, because with the former, they are (a) effective, since you can immediately see who’s out there and filter by whatever criteria you have for your dates (online dating), (b) targeted, in that you know these people are also interested in dating, and you aren’t just randomly barking up the wrong tree, (c) boundless, because the pool of people you can meet/date is no longer bounded by who you know, and (d) time-saving, for the aforementioned reasons.
 What’s not to like about them?

-Myth #2: Love will happen when it happens. (a.k.a.
-I’ll leave it to fate.)
+Myth #2: Love will happen when it happens (a.k.a.
+I’ll leave it to fate)

 You know what?
 I used to adopt this school of thought.
 Then I realized how limiting it was.

-I realized that if we have intentions about being healthy and we take actions to become healthy, and if we have intentions about improving our careers and we take actions to improve in our career, then there is no reason why we should do things any differently when it comes to romance and love.
+I realized that if we have intentions about being healthy and we take actions to become healthy, and if we have intentions about improving our careers and we take actions to improve our careers, then there is no reason why we should do things any differently when it comes to romance and love.

-Look, I’m not saying to go all the way out there and hunt for a relationship partner.
+I’m not saying to go all the way out there and hunt for a relationship partner.
 I’m also not saying to force love to happen where there isn’t anything.
 That’s just turning love into some goal and looking for someone to slot into the placeholder you have reserved for your future partner (whom you have not even met yet).
-That’s not how love and dating should be and it is something I covered in Step #2 of 10 Steps to Attract Authentic Love.
+That’s not how love and dating should be and it is something I covered in Step #2 of 10 Steps To Attract Authentic Love.